opparco/stable-diffusion-webui-two-shot/README.md

 ## Issues
-- ~~The extension's mask color sketching function does not work well with chrome(extreme stuttering) due to gradio's Image component bug.~~ See prerequisite above.
-This fix is no longer suitable for latest webui version at 22bcc7be, with gradio dependency upgraded to 3.23.
-Please keep the browser scaling at 100% to avoid the bug.
+- ~~The extension's mask color sketching function does not work well with chrome(extreme stuttering) due to gradio's Image component bug.~~ Please keep the browser scaling at 100% while creating blank canvas to avoid the bug.
+See prerequisite above.
+The fix is no longer suitable for latest webui version at 22bcc7be, with gradio dependency upgraded to 3.23.

 ## Credits